kali/extropy/README.md

 Two types of reaction are supported:
 * copy a field ("authorName" : "name")
-* MVEL expression.
-[MVEL](http://mvel.codehaus.org/Language%20Guide%20for%202.0) is a small JVM expression language: if the tie for a rule leads to one single document (like "same", or "follow") then the document fields are bound to variables.
+* JavaScript expression.
+If the tie for a rule leads to one single document (like "same", or "follow") then the document is passed to a user-defined JS function.
-    For ties leading to 0 to N documents, like "search" or "unwind", a "cursor" variable contains the cursor.
+    For ties leading to 0 to N documents, like "search" or "unwind", a "cursor" is passed instead.
     Listing used fields in the "using" parameter is necessary for extropy to know what fields update it needs to watch.

 ## Run the example